RAMIRO-GM/-Wireless-EMG-accelerometer-and-Kinect-for-motion-analysis/README.md

 -EMG-------------> Electromiogrpah, the electronic device which adquires the muscle's electrical
                    activity.
 Which it was biuld and design from scratch.
 Morever, the signal adquired was filtered with a Fast Fourier Transform and then a bluetooth device was set.

+ Quick overview diagram.
  <img src="images/diagram.PNG" width="350" height="250">
+ The Program running the goniometer
  <img src="images/gonio.PNG" width="350" height="250">
+ Graphical User Interface
  <img src="images/layout.PNG" width="350" height="250">
+ Some results:
 <img src="images/result.PNG" width="350" height="250">